Kimiko Kurihara: Early life and education

 Kurihara was born on January 13, 1946, in Kumano, Hiroshima.
 When she was in her 20s she delivered newspapers and milk while raising three children.

-Career
+Political career

 In 1975 Kurihara was elected to serve in the legislature for Kumano.
-She was elected to the House of Councilors in 1992, running on a campaign platform opposing the overseas deployment of the Japanese National Self-Defense Forces.
+She was elected to the House of Councillors in 1992, running on a campaign platform opposing the overseas deployment of the Japanese National Self-Defense Forces.
 She ran as a member of the Japanese Socialist Party.
 After her term ended she ran for her old seat, but was not reelected.